5jjCopter/EzWifibroadcast/Images.md

-Here are images of the different hardware modules (courtesy of Rodizio)
+These are images of different hardware modules (Submitted by @Rodizio)